Team Management

 1. Click the Invite Member button in the top right corner of the Team page.

-2. A dialog appears with two fields:
+2. A dialog appears with four key fields:

 • Email — Enter the person's email address.